corda/corda/docs/source/key-concepts-ecosystem.rst

    * *A Corda network is made up of nodes running Corda and CorDapps*
    * *Communication between nodes is point-to-point, instead of relying on global broadcasts*
    * *Each node has a certificate mapping their network identity to a real-world legal identity*
-   * *The network is permissioned, with access controlled by a doorman*
+   * *The network is permissioned, with access controlled by the network operator*

 Network structure
 -----------------